Gieto28/scrollity/README.md

 # Acknowledgements <a id = "acknowledgements" name = "acknowledgements"></a>

-- Huge thanks to [@Francisco Costa](https://github.com/jfcpcosta) for being such an admirable role model, being the best teacher I could ask for and for the remarkable effort he put into inspiring passing on knowledge not just me but the students of the 2021/2022 Web Development class of [ETIC](https://www.etic.pt).
+- Huge thanks to [@Francisco Costa](https://github.com/jfcpcosta) for being such an admirable role model, being the best teacher I could ask for and for the remarkable effort he put into inspiring and passing on knowledge not just to me but the students of the 2021/2022 Web Development class of [ETIC](https://www.etic.pt).